FrancescoZumo/videogame-procedural-music-experimental-setup/README.md

 This folder contains the code written for the experimental evaluation of the thesis, in particular:
 - `main.py` generates valence-arousal time series for any input `*.mp4` video. requires a tensorflow trained model performing valence-arousal detection
 - `manual_rank_trace.py` provides a simple interface based on RankTrace functionalities for performing the emotion annotation task
 - `process_experiment_results.py` compares the annotations collected from participants with the model predictions, generating figures and a `.txt` summarizing the statistical analysis of the results

+The experimental procedure was based on a similar work proposed by Plut et al. : https://dl.acm.org/doi/abs/10.1145/3555858.3555947

 More details can be found in the thesis manuscript (TODO link once article/thesis is published)